craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Bible 2.md

 The most common languages spoken are [[Desertspeech (language)]], [[High Common (language)]], [[King's Common (language)]], and [[Swampish (language)]].
 They are all born of the languages of the humans mixed with great influence from the historical languages of the dragons, elves, goblin, and triton respectively.

-Most of Alaturmen has technology only barely more advanced than that which one would imagine a medevil peasant would have access to
+Most of [[Alaturmen]] has technology only barely more advanced than that which one would imagine a 1600s-peasant might have access to, and missing some key developments such as gunpowder or printing.
+Magic is a rarity, and a closely protected influence on the world of [[Alaturmen]].

 ## Power
 The quickest path to power is by the manipulation of the Weave.
 Mages are respected and often feared, as they have immense power.
 Items enchanted and spellbound are rare; hard to create, harder to find.
 Few exist outside of hoards of dragons and mages.